 Seedling Inspection:

 After a certain amount of time, the plant is ready to be transplanted to the fields.
 Before they are transplanted, each plant is examined for posture, color and root structure development.
-Perdomo has high standards for these criteria and if the plant is not perfect, it is removed.
-This inspection process helps maintain quality and consistency in Perdomo cigar blends.
+Perdomo has high standards for these criteria, and if the plant is not perfect, it is removed.
+This inspection process helps maintain quality and consistency in Perdomo Cigar blends.

 Water Filtration and Eco-Friendly Irrigation System: